viaduck/crypto_sqlite/README.md

 ## SQLite Compatibility
-cryptoSQLite automatically downloads, patches, and compiles the SQLite3 amalgamation source.
+CryptoSQLite automatically downloads, patches, and compiles the SQLite3 amalgamation source.
 This logic can be found in [sqlite/CMakeLists.txt](sqlite/CMakeLists.txt).
 Updating the used SQLite3 version is achieved by simply modifying the variables in the aforementioned